-As an alternative to using the graphical Configuration Tool, it is still possible to configure and build a kernel by editing a configuration file manually and using the ecosconfig command.
+As an alternative to using the graphical Configuration Tool, it is possible to configure and build a kernel by editing a configuration file manually and using the ecosconfig command.
+Users with a Unix background may find this tool more suitable than the GUI tool described in the previous section.